threefoldfoundation/books/content/web4/ourledger/architecture.md

 - SMS, Mail, Chat…
 - Deployment of Web 2 and 3 workloads

-A DSL can be created for everything
+A DSL can be created for everything.